DavidCanHelp/fs-docs-hugo-theme/README.md

+# Prominent Notice

+These files have been changed, replaced, and customized for joyful use by Filestack, and this prominent notice has been added pursuant to the terms and conditions of the Apache License Section 4 Article b.
+Many thanks to the DocuAPI team for their original work from which this was forked and upon which this is based.
+While these changes are not intended to go upstream to the source project (as these changes are largely branding related), still any parts of this customization that others may find useful are available also under the terms of the Apache License.

+Trademarks, brand marks, logos, and other properties of Filestack remain the property of Filestack and are copyrighted - not for use by others without permission!
+This repository is the personal work of David Liedle, and is not an official Filestack project.

 **DocuAPI** is a beautiful multilingual API documentation theme for [Hugo](http://gohugo.io/).
 This theme is built on top of the beautiful work of [Robert Lord](https://github.com/lord) and others on the [Slate](https://github.com/lord/slate) project ([Apache 2 License](https://github.com/lord/slate/blob/master/LICENSE)).

 <br/>